utmostdragon/kink-party-checklist/README.md

   - Container
   - Cleaning and storage solution
 - Seodorant/antitranspirant
-- (Soft-) Tampons or other female hygiene products
+- (Soft-) Tampons or other menstrual hygiene products